VillaCodes/restaurant-reservation-app/README.md

 | 3.
 Create two PostgreSQL databases to test and run app, one designated 'developmment', the other 'test'

 | 4.
-Open project in your code editor (i.e., VS Code) and create the appropriate .env files in the front-end and back-end folders
+Open project in your code editor (ie, VS Code) and create the appropriate .env files in the front-end and back-end folders

 |   a. *FRONT-END* file: